This is a name sometimes used in place of current. It is

 increase electricity's voltage.

-a device that transforms electricity from one voltage to another.
+a device that transforms electricity form one voltage to another.
 The power

 coming out of the transformer cannot exceed that going in, so the output current

 is reduced in direct proportion to the gain in voltage.
 A device used to

 Power lines that carry high-voltage electricity long distances.

 A device used in the generation of electricity.
 It has a shaft